1. Select Report Settings

 - Reliability Assessment Scores: If you have performed reliability tests using this assessment instrument you can select to include or exclude the reliability assessment scores.

-- Held Scores: Decide whether or not you would like to include held scores in your report.
+- Held Scores: This option allows you to decide whether or not you would like to include held scores in your report.

 Select the output options you wish to include in your report by clicking on the associated checkboxes.